Migraine at Work: How it Impacts Us All

 Why is this important?

-As Teva celebrates Wellbeing Month, the company recognizes that how we feel makes a difference to how we work.
+Teva recognizes that how we feel makes a difference to how we work.
 This type of workplace support is crucial because there is strong evidence that migraine patients often suffer in silence.
-In a study carried out by Teva of 12,545 adults with migraine in 16 countries worldwide, 63% of people have hidden their migraine from their employer, and only 1 in 8 people belonged to a patient support group.
-[6]
+In a Beyond Migraine survey carried out in 2020 by Teva of 12,545 adults with migraine in 16 countries worldwide, 63% of people have hidden their migraine from their employer, and only 1 in 8 people belonged to a patient support group.

 Teva has helped to pioneer and has financially supported the development of the Migraine Friendly Workplace Stamp initiative in 2021 with the EMHA, working with an expert panel of migraine experts around Europe, including neurologists and physicians in occupational medicine to develop the program.
 And in June 2022, Teva Pharmaceuticals Europe B.V. was accredited the Migraine Friendly Workplace Stamp.